 Facility comparison reports provide CTDIvol, Dose Length Product (DLP), and Size-Specific Dose Estimate (SSDE) data for your facility compared to the DIR and facilities with the same location type, facility type, Trauma Center Level, and in the same Census Division.

-Historically comparison reports were generated on a quarterly basis and distributed in Excel file format.
-The Excel format has been replaced with three online versions
+Historically, comparison reports were generated on a quarterly basis and distributed in Excel file format.
+The Excel format has been replaced with three online versions.

 The CT Facility Comparison Report is an interactive report showing comparison data with functionality to drill to see individual exams and long-term trends for a selected Short Name and Age Group.

-Data for the above reports are refreshed daily, to provide up-to-date information.
+Data for the above reports are refreshed daily to provide up-to-date information.

-In the example, below, the facility median value of 38.7 indicates that out of 31 exams, approximately half had a dose level below 38.7 and half had a dose above 38.7.
+In the example below, the facility median value of 38.7 indicates that out of 31 exams, approximately half have a dose level below 38.7 and half have a dose above 38.7.
 For the registry, the 75th percentile indicates that 75% of the 94,687 exams had a dose level of less than 34.7.

 There are four possible comparison results.
 These appear as code values for the DIR Standing column in the Facility Excel Report and Corporate Excel Report:

-Above 75th percentile (code 75): the facility median was above the registry 75th percentile.
+Above 75th percentile (code 75): The facility median was above the registry 75th percentile.

-Insufficient data for comparison (code -9): too little registry data is available for comparison purposes.
+Insufficient data for comparison (code -9): Too little registry data is available for comparison purposes.
 The registry must have data for at least 100 exams and 10 different facilities at the selected reporting level.

-Exams from a fixed six-month timeframe are used for all comparison groups, including All DIR Sites (registry) and various peer groups (e.g. sites within the same Census Division).
+Exams from a fixed timeframe are used for all comparison groups, including All DIR Sites (registry) and various peer groups (e.g. sites within the same Census Division).

 Each report contains a Short Name Lookups tab which shows how a facility’s RPIDs map to the Short Names in the report, and from which Study Descriptions they came.
 Below are the detailed descriptions of each column in the table

-Short Name to look for in report – the Short Name to which RPIDs have been mapped
+Short Name to look for in report – The Short Name to which RPIDs have been mapped

-Age Group – mappings are for Adult (Over 18) or Pediatric exams
+Age Group – Mappings are for Adult (Over 18) or Pediatric exams

-RPIDs used for facility’s statistics – the facility’s RPID mapped to the Short Name
+RPIDs used for facility’s statistics – The facility’s RPID mapped to the Short Name

-Facility Study Description – the exam name mapping (study description to RPID) as defined by the facility
+Facility Study Description – The exam name mapping (study description to RPID) as defined by the facility

-RPIDs used for Registry statistics – which RPIDs are mapped to the Short Name across all sites in the registry for the comparison time period.
+RPIDs used for Registry statistics – Which RPIDs are mapped to the Short Name across all sites in the registry for the comparison time period

-RPID Short Name – the Short Name for the RPID
+RPID Short Name – The Short Name for the RPID

-Facility – the individual Facility ID to which the row applies
+Facility – The individual Facility ID to which the row applies